 Five Things to Avoid in Feng Shui Bedroom.
 These are Strict No-Nos For a Feng Shui Bedroom

 2. Plants.
-The plant energy is considered to be too strong and creative in Feng Shui.
-So leave plants out of bedroom so that you can relax and unwind.
+Plant energy is considered to be too strong and creative in Feng Shui.
+So leave plants out of the bedroom so that you can relax and unwind.

 3. Water.
 Keep water features out of the bedroom.
-This includes Fountains, water art or or any water-inspired paintings.
+This includes Fountains, water art, or any water-inspired paintings.

 4. Technology.
 To make your bedroom a truly relaxing sanctuary, remove all appliances like screens and phones.

 5. Proper Natural Light: Pay attention to natural light.
-Scientifically the natural light in the morning can raise serotonin levels which has a positive effect on our mood.
-Additionally, the soft light in the evening is also good in Feng Shui.
-Large windows with easy removable drapes are advisable in Feng Shui
+Scientifically the natural light in the morning can raise serotonin levels which have a positive effect on our mood.
+Additionally, the soft light in the evening is also good for Feng Shui.
+Large windows with easily removable drapes are advisable in Feng Shui

-You can easily incorporate Feng Shui principles in your bedroom, still help is out there if you so desire.
-Due to the popularity of Feng Shui in the west, many interiors decorators and home stores offer Feng Shui consultation services for home and office.
-Many such consultants are listed on our Directory.
+You can easily incorporate Feng Shui principles in your bedroom, still, help is out there if you so desire.
+Due to the popularity of Feng Shui in the west, many interior decorators and home stores offer Feng Shui consultation services for homes and offices.
+Many such consultants are listed in our Directory.
 You can find them here.